30+ years of financial services experience (28 years in financial regulation)

 Mr. Heales led the programme to establish the FCA working closely with the CEO and Board, and included work on organizational design, risk appetite, competition, people strategy, and the interfaces (Memorandum of Understanding) with the Prudential Regulatory Authority (PRA).
 He also oversaw the development of FCA's new 3 pillar conduct supervision model which included the development of a new prudential approach for those firms not regulated by the PRA.
 Mr. Heales was credited by the FCA Director of Supervision, Clive Adamson, as being “pivotal in transforming the supervision approach and implementing the new conduct supervision model.”

 Mr. Heales has supervised UK and overseas firms, mostly notably Retail Banks, Investment firms, as well as Mortgage and General Insurance firms (where he was involved in Solvency 2 and the review of with-profits business known as Project Chrysalis).
 He also has experience in the new conduct supervision model including chairing of risk committees, leading visits to firms and dealing with issues on complaints handling, payment protection insurance, financial crime, as well as enforcement cases.

 In addition to his wide supervision experience, Mr. Heales has previously worked in Internal Audit, Finance (where he redesigned fees policy and operations), HR (where he introduced a new performance management framework), Authorizations (where he successfully led a project to approve 90,000 individuals) and Integrated Regulatory Reporting (where he introduced a new tailored reporting regime including mandatory electronic reporting for firms).

-Previously, Mr. Heales led transformational change programmes involving complex IT development (including the managing of overseas suppliers), along with a track record in motivational leadership and delivery.
-He earned an MBA and is Prince 2 qualified.
+Mr. Heales has led transformational change programmes involving complex IT development (including the managing of overseas suppliers), along with a track record in motivational leadership and delivery.
+He has a MBA and is experienced in project management (Prince 2 qualified).